Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

 Visit the Galleria degli Uffizi, which is home to the world's most impressive private collection of Italian Renaissance art.
 See masterpieces by Botticelli, Leonardo da Vinci, Lippi, Giotto, Raphael and Tintoretto.

 Depart for the pristine provincial town of Siena, which can claim the most beautiful main square in all of Italy.

 Discover the charms of Florence's great rival.
 See the Piazza del Campo (where colorful horse races are held twice a year), the Palazzo Pubblico (Siena's town hall since the 1300s) and the Mangia (from mangiare, to eat), a tower that looks like a huge tooth!

-Visit the Cathedral, better known as the Duomo, which presents a stunning compilation of rich tracery and sculptured facades.
-This visit is also includes the Piccolomini Library to view see its exquisite wall and ceiling frescoes.
+Enter the Cathedral, better known as the Duomo, which presents a stunning compilation of rich tracery and sculptured facades.
+This visit also includes the Piccolomini Library to view its exquisite wall and ceiling frescoes.